-The Pamlico gold project is located 12 miles southeast of Hawthorne, Nevada in the Walker Lane gold trend—one of Nevada’s largest and most productive gold regions.
-The property consists of 116 unpatented lode mining claims which include the historic Pamlico group of underground mines as well as the surrounding Good Hope, Central, Gold Bar and Sunset mines.
-Newrange Gold has the option to purchase a 100-percent interest in the property.
+The Pamlico gold project is located 12 miles southeast of Hawthorne, Nevada, in the Walker Lane gold trend, one of Nevada’s largest and most productive gold regions.
+The property covers 1,670 hectares and includes a number of historic past-producing mines.

 Note: Intercepts are average of all samples in drilled intercept length with no grade capping applied.
 All intercepts are drilled length.
 True widths are unknown.

 Since acquiring the district, Newrange Gold has completed 47 highly successful shallow reverse circulation (RC) drill holes ranging in depth from 90 meters to roughly 300 meters that confirm near surface, oxide high-grade structurally controlled gold mineralization and also identify previously unrecognized potential for large disseminated mineralization in “halos” surrounding the higher-grade zones.

 Select drill intercepts from Newrange Gold’s Pamlico drilling: